-- Manage the spread of velvet grass - Collect and sow native grass and forb seed to enhance native biodiversity (species of notice: Wyethia, Perideridia spp., Stipa pulchra, Elymus glaucus, Danthonia californica, Achillea millefolium) - Reduce coyotebrush populations through hand-pulling, weed-wrenching, mowing and burning - Reduce broom populations through hand-pulling, weed-wrenching, mowing and burning - Enhance the diversity of the wetland component by planting edible camas (Camassia quamash) - Maintain the meadow surface area by removing encroaching conifers and coyotebrush from meadow edges; remove encroaching Douglas fir along the eastern edge, favoring oak savannah - Potential site for short duration, high intensity grazing

-III.
-Peppergrass Prairie

-Description & History: Perhaps the most healthy relic of a native coastal prairie, the .25 acres of Peppergrass Prairie is home to a healthy population of peppergrass (Perideridia kelloggii - the common name "peppergrass" alludes to the Kashaya Pomo word translation of 'sibuta' referring to the spicy nature of the edible greens.), as well as native bunchgrasses including California oatgrass and purple needlegrass.
-A wild rose and manzanita make their home along the edge, and the meadow is surrounded by coast live oak, Douglas fir, and a planted Cyprus (Cupressus spp.) which are steadily encroaching upon the meadow.
+- Manage the spread of velvet grass - Collect and sow native grass and forb seed to enhance native biodiversity (species of notice: Wyethia, Perideridia spp., Stipa pulchra, Elymus glaucus, Danthonia californica, Achillea millefolium) - Reduce coyotebrush populations through hand-pulling, weed-wrenching, mowing and burning - Reduce broom populations through hand-pulling, weed-wrenching, mowing and burning - Enhance the diversity of the wetland component by planting edible camas (Camassia quamash) - Maintain the meadow surface area by removing encroaching conifers and coyotebrush from meadow edges; remove encroaching Douglas fir along the eastern edge, favoring oak savannah - Potential site for short duration, high intensity grazing - III.
+Peppergrass Prairie native bunchgrasses including California oatgrass and purple needlegrass.
+A wild rose and manzanita make their home along the edge, and the meadow is surrounded by coast live oak, Douglas fir, and a planted cypress (Cupressus spp.) which are steadily encroaching upon the meadow.
 Coyotebrush, Scotch broom and poison oak can be found along the edges, as well as velvet grass particularly along the western edge.

+Description & History: Perhaps the most healthy relic of a native coastal prairie, the .25 acres of Peppergrass Prairie is home to a healthy population of peppergrass (Perideridia kelloggii - the common name "peppergrass" alludes to the Kashaya Pomo word translation of 'sibuta' referring to the spicy nature of the edible greens.), as well as